paracycle/peelingawaythelayers.net/_pages/part6.md

 So far, when talking about communication between different computers on the network we talked about using MAC addresses on the local network and then using IP addresses when communicating over different networks.
 Thanks to Address Resolution Protocol, we don't have to be concerned with MAC addresses and can just use IP addresses when making connections.

 However, IP addresses are 32-bit numbers and people are really bad with numbers.
 If every site on the internet had to be addressed using its IP address, it would not have the popularity it has today.
-Would uyou rather connect to a website with the address `35.185.82.132` or `shopify.com`?
+Would you rather connect to a website with the address `35.185.82.132` or `shopify.com`?
 Which one is easier to remember?

 Obviously, names are easier to remember but out network stack does not operate using names.
 How can we solve this problem?